-Will Nediger (University of Michigan), Acrisio Pires, and Pedro Guijarro-Fuentes (Universitat de les Illes Balears).
+Will Nediger (University of Michigan), Acrisio Pires, and Pedro Guijarro-Fuentes (University of the Balearic Islands).
 Variable L2 acquisition of Spanish differential object marking by L1 English speakers.
-Poster the presented at the 40th BUCLD Boston University Conference on Language Development.
+Poster presented at the 40th BUCLD Boston University Conference on Language Development.
 Boston University, Nov 13-15, 2015.

-Will Nediger (University of Michigan), Acrisio Pires, and Pedro Guijarro-Fuentes (Universitat de les Illes Balears).
-Syntactic and semantic features in the production of Differential Object Marking in L1 and L2 Spanish.
+Will Nediger (University of Michigan), Acrisio Pires, and Pedro Guijarro-Fuentes (Universitat of the Balearic Islands).
+Syntactic and semantic features in the production of Differential Object Marking in

+L1 and L2 Spanish.
 Paper presented at the 2015 HLS Hispanic Linguistic Symposium.
 University of Illinois at Urbana-Champaign, Sep 24-27, 2015.

 Chou, Chao Ting (Tim) (Taipei Medical University) and Acrisio Pires.
 Bilingual acquisition of null objects and the incomplete acquisition hypothesis.
 Paper presented at the 2015 ICAL International Conference on Applied Linguistics.
-National Chiavi University, Taiwan, May 30-31, 2015.
+National Chiayi University, Taiwan, May 30-31, 2015.